lurkny/LinearAlg/README.md

 Armadillo 10.x requires a C++ compiler that supports at least the C++11 standard.
 Use Armadillo 9.900 if your compiler only supports the old C++98/C++03 standards.

+On Linux-based systems, install the GCC C++ compiler, which is available as pre-built package.
+The package name might be `g++` or `gcc-c++` depending on your system.

+On macOS systems, a C++ compiler can be obtained by first installing Xcode (version 8 or later) and then running the following command in a terminal window:

+    xcode-select --install

 The functionality of Armadillo is partly dependent on other libraries:
 OpenBLAS (or standard BLAS), LAPACK, ARPACK and SuperLU.
-OpenBLAS and LAPACK are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.
+OpenBLAS and LAPACK are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices (caveat: only SuperLU versions 5.2.x can be used).

-Armadillo can work without the above libraries, but its functionality will be reduced.
-Basic functionality will be available (eg. matrix addition and multiplication), but operations such as eigen decomposition and system solvers will not be.
-Matrix multiplication (mainly for big matrices) may not be as fast.

-We recommended that optimisation is enabled during compilation, since Armadillo extensively uses template meta-programming techniques.
-For GCC and Clang compilers use `-O2` or `-O3` to enable optimisation.
+On Linux-based systems it is also necessary to install the corresponding development files for each library.
+For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.
+On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

+Armadillo can be installed in several ways: either manually or via cmake, with or without root access.
+The cmake based installation is preferred;
+cmake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.
+On macOS systems, cmake can be installed through MacPorts or Homebrew.

 ---

 ### 5: Linux and macOS: Installation via CMake

-The CMake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
+The cmake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
-CMake will also generate the Armadillo run-time library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.
+The installer also generates the Armadillo run-time library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.

-* Step 1:
-  Ensure a C++ compiler is installed on your system.

-  - On macOS systems install Xcode (version 8 or later) and then run the following command in a terminal window:

-    xcode-select --install

-  - On Linux-based systems, install gcc-c++

-* Step 2:
-  Ensure the CMake tool is installed on your system.

-  - CMake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.

-  - On Linux-based systems, CMake can be installed using dnf, yum, apt, aptitude, ...

-  - On macOS systems, CMake can be installed through MacPorts or Homebrew.

-* Step 3:
-  Ensure that OpenBLAS (or standard BLAS and LAPACK) is installed on your system.
-  On macOS, the Accelerate framework can be used for BLAS/LAPACK functions.

-  - On macOS, optionally install OpenBLAS for better performance.

-  - If support for sparse matrices is required, also install ARPACK and SuperLU.
-    Caveat: only SuperLU version 5.2 can be used!

-  - On Linux-based systems, the following libraries are recommended to be present: OpenBLAS, LAPACK, SuperLU and ARPACK.
-    It is also necessary to install the corresponding development files for each library.
-    For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.

-* Step 4:
-  Run the cmake installer.

-  - Open a terminal window and change into the directory that was created by unpacking the armadillo archive.

-  - The simplest case is to run cmake using:
+Change into the directory that was created by unpacking the armadillo archive (eg. `cd armadillo-10.6.1`) and then run cmake using:

     cmake .

-  - NOTE: the full stop separated from "cmake" by a space is important.
+NOTE: the full stop separated from "cmake" by a space is important.

-  - Options to the cmake installer:

-    - On macOS, to enable the detection of OpenBLAS, use the additional ALLOW_OPENBLAS_MACOS option when running cmake:
+On macOS, to enable the detection of OpenBLAS, use the additional `ALLOW_OPENBLAS_MACOS` option when running cmake:

     cmake -DALLOW_OPENBLAS_MACOS=ON .

-      Note: depending on your installation, OpenBLAS may masquerade as standard BLAS.
+Depending on your installation, OpenBLAS may masquerade as standard BLAS.
-      To detect standard BLAS and LAPACK, use the ALLOW_BLAS_LAPACK_MACOS option:
+To detect standard BLAS and LAPACK, use the `ALLOW_BLAS_LAPACK_MACOS` option:

     cmake -DALLOW_BLAS_LAPACK_MACOS=ON .

-    - By default, cmake assumes that the Armadillo library and the corresponding header files will be installed in the default system directory (eg. in the /usr hierarchy in Linux-based systems).
+By default, cmake assumes that the Armadillo library and the corresponding header files will be installed in the default system directory (eg. in the `/usr` hierarchy in Linux-based systems).
-      To install the library and headers in an alternative directory, use the additional option CMAKE_INSTALL_PREFIX in this form:
+To install the library and headers in an alternative directory, use the additional option `CMAKE_INSTALL_PREFIX` in this form:

     cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-  - If cmake needs to re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").
+If cmake needs to re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

-  - Caveat: if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+**Caveat:** if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
 Note that the "lib" directory might be named differently on your system.
 On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
 On recent 64 bit Fedora & RHEL systems it is "lib64".

-* Step 5:
-  If you and have access to root/administrator/superuser privileges (ie. able to use "sudo") and didn't use the CMAKE_INSTALL_PREFIX option, type the following command:
+If you have sudo access (ie. root/administrator/superuser privileges) and didn't use the `CMAKE_INSTALL_PREFIX` option, run the following command:

     sudo make install

-  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_INSTALL_PREFIX option in Step 4, and type the following command:
+If you don't have sudo access, make sure that you use the `CMAKE_INSTALL_PREFIX` option and run the following command:

     make install